 That priests are afforded an elevated status in society is especially true in Japan.
-During the17th century, partly in response to the influx of Christianity, the Japanese government mandated that all citizens register with their local Buddhist temple.
+During the 17th century, partly in response to the influx of Christianity, the Japanese government mandated that all citizens register with their local Buddhist temple.
 Priests became de facto agents of the government, conducting the census, issuing travel and work documents, and becoming intertwined in both the secular and religious lives of the people.
-Nichiren Shoshu states: "Nichiren Shoshu believers must support their direct masters, who are the chief priests of their local temples, and offer their devotion to the major master, who is the High Priest.
-If we ever lose sight of this essential practice of our faith, we ultimately will lose our privilege to have an audience with the Dai-Gohonzon.
+Nichiren Shoshu states: 'Nichiren Shoshu believers must support their direct masters, who are the chief priests of their local temples, and offer their devotion to the major master, who is the High Priest.
+If we ever lose sight of this essential practice of our faith, we ultimately will lose our privilege to have an audience with the Dai-Gohonzon.'32

-In his letter to the Soka Gakkai on January12, 1991, Niching Fujimoto, the general administrator of Nichiren Shoshu, wrote: "To talk about the priesthood and the laity with a sense of equality manifests great conceit.
-In fact, it corresponds to the five cardinal sins-to destroy the unity of Buddhist practitioners."
+In his letter to the Soka Gakkai on January 12, 1991, Niching Fujimoto, the general administrator of Nichiren Shoshu, wrote: 'To talk about the priesthood and the laity with a sense of equality manifests great conceit.
+In fact, it corresponds to the five cardinal sins-to destroy the unity of Buddhist practitioners.'

-And more recently, the priesthood published, "It is only natural that an innate difference exists between the priesthood and laity in the Daishonin's Buddhism."
+And more recently, the priesthood published, 'It is only natural that an innate difference exists between the priesthood and laity in the Daishonin's Buddhism.'

-Nichiren clarifies the equality of priests and laity when he states: "The Buddha surely considers anyone in this world who embraces the Lotus Sutra, whether lay man or woman, monk or nun, to be the lord of all living beings" ("The Unity of Husband and Wife,"WND-1, 463) and "anyone who teaches others even a single phrase of the Lotus Sutra is the envoy of the Thus Come One, whether that person be priest or layman, nun or laywoman" ("A Ship to Cross the Sea of Suffering," WND-1, 33).
+Nichiren clarifies the equality of priests and laity when he states: 'The Buddha surely considers anyone in this world who embraces the Lotus Sutra, whether lay man or woman, monk or nun, to be the lord of all living beings' (WND-1, 463), and 'anyone who teaches others even a single phrase of the Lotus Sutra is the envoy of the Thus Come One, whether that person be priest or layman, nun or laywoman' (WND-1, 33).

-And finally, he writes: "Shakyamuni Buddha who attained enlightenment countless kalpa ago, the Lotus Sutra that leads all people to Buddhahood, and we ordinary human beings are in no way different or separate from one another.
-To chant Myohorenge-kyo with this realization is to inherit the ultimate Law of life and death.
-This is a matter of the utmost importance for Nichiren's disciples and lay supporters, and this is what it means to embrace the Lotus Sutra" ("The Heritage of the Ultimate Law of Life," WND-1, 216).
+And finally, he writes: 'Shakyamuni Buddha who attained enlightenment countless kalpas ago, the Lotus Sutra that leads all people to Buddhahood, and we ordinary human beings are in no way different or separate from one another.
+To chant Myoho-renge-kyo with this realisation is to inherit the ultimate Law of life and death.
+This is a matter of the utmost importance for Nichiren's disciples and lay supporters, and this is what it means to embrace the Lotus Sutra' (WND-1, 216).